nikpapaioan/xe-api/README.md

-Sure, I can help you with creating a readme for your code.
-A readme is a file that provides information about your project, such as its purpose, features, installation, usage, and license.
-Here is a possible readme for your code:

 # XE API

 This is an Express app that provides a RESTful API for creating and retrieving property classifieds.
 The app uses MySQL as the database and cors as a middleware to enable cross-origin requests.